This design is meant to be reviewed at desktop size.

 Herbal Antimicrobials

-Cat's Claw, Japanese Knotweed, Andrographis, and Cryptolepis are among the herbs our naturopathic medicine team uses to target Borrelia and its co-infections while supporting immune modulation and reducing inflammation.
+Cat's Claw, Japanese Knotweed, Andrographis, and Cryptolepis target Borrelia and its co-infections while supporting immune modulation.

 Conventional Treatment vs. Integrative Lyme Care